The Equal Employment Opportunity Commission (“EEOC”) seemingly says no, employers cannot rescind job offers due to sudden disability.

 No, pregnancy alone does not activate the ADA protections.
 But when other complications arise such as preeclampsia or gestational diabetes then the pregnant individual falls within the ADA.
 This entitles the individual to all of the protections including a duty of reasonable accommodation.
 The EEOC indicates that Human Resource’s failure to consider McKay’s delayed start date and decision to rescind her offer violated the ADA’s process.

 Get Legal Assistance

 If an employer rescinded your job offer when you experienced a disability, we can help.
 At McOmber McOmber & Luber, we take a proactive approach to each and every legal issue our clients face.
-Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, or contact us at 888-396-0736 or online for a free consultation.
+Please call our office in Red Bank, New Jersey at 732-842-6500, our Marlton, New Jersey office at 856-985-9800, or our Newark, New Jersey office at 973-787-9040 to find out more.